These 4 Things Can Help Get Your Credit Back On Track

 We work hard to bring you awesome editorial content.
 Some links on this page are from our affiliate partners which earn us a commission and help make this possible.

 Everyone knows credit scores are important, but past mistakes can often mean carrying around a less than ideal number.
 Although many people believe it’s impossible to recover from a low score, that simply isn’t the case.
 Here are five ways to improve your credit and thus improve your score.

 Maintaining a healthy credit score means keeping tabs on that magical number at all times.
-A great way to do this is through Credit Sesame, which offers consumers like you a completely free credit monitoring service.
-All you have to do is head to the website, create an account, and let the company do the rest.
+A great way to do this is through Credit Sesame, which offers consumers like you a completely free credit score and monitoring service.
+All you have to do is head Credit Sesame, create an account, and let the company do the rest.

 All of your information will be updated by Credit Sesame each month, along with a breakdown of your credit accounts.
-You’ll be able to see your debts, payments, interest rates, and credit utilization ratios in one place.
-It’s an easy and convenient way to make sense of your personal finances.
+Find out what affects your credit and how to better it.

 You’ll also receive real-time alerts anytime something changes on your TransUnion credit report.
 This is a great way to ensure that you’re notified in the case of fraudulent activity, allowing you to take action right away if your card has gotten into the wrong hands.
 It can also allow you to catch and correct any errors on your report.
 This is particularly valuable considering millions of Americans have mistakes on their reports.

 2. Build your credit.